Wakaran-desu/hello-world/README.md

 # hello-world
-How to restart life anew
+How to start life anew.

-You opened your eyes....The world is pitch black.
+You open your eyes....The world is pitch black.